cronvel/async-try-catch/documentation.md

-# Async Try Catch
+# Async Try-Catch

-Perform async try catch.
+The name says it all: it performs async try catch.

 * License: MIT
 * Current status: beta